 Want your classic Marshall to sing with increased sustain and pure vacuum tube tone?
 Your tube high-gain solution is here.
 No solid state tricks or clipping diodes.
 100% pure tube gain.
 The HOT MOD V2 EVO circuit was carefully designed to give you gradual increases of gain when using the amp’s preamp control.
 From adding a touch of sweet sustain, to full on metal, your Marshall will now have greater flexibility and deliver a wider range of tones.

-Perhaps this is the most common question we receive here when people first inquire about the Hot Mod V2 or Lynch Mod.
+Perhaps this is the most common question we receive here when people first inquire about the Hot Mod V2, Lynch Mod, and Mr. Scary Mod.
 And of course we also offer a reverse-wired version so that either model can also function in many of the reissue amps which the original Soldano Hot Mod could not.
-In general, although there are non-master and master volume amps listed here, note that the Hot Mod V2 and Lynch Mod devices generally work better if your amp has a master volume on it.
+In general, although there are non-master and master volume amps listed here, note that all of our mod devices generally work better if your amp has a master volume on it.
 So here is the list:

 We’re excited to announce that we have engineered the Hot Mod V2 to now work within two of the newest Marshall Studio Series amps: the Studio Classic, a portable replica of the JCM 800 2203, and the Studio Vintage, Marshall’s mini version of the famed 1959SLP non-master volume amp.